AlmaLinux/alma-sbom/README.md

 Note that you have to provide a _build-id_

 Example to make SBOM of a Build with build-id option in cyclonedx-json format:
-`$ alma-sbom --file-format cyclonedx-json --build-id 4372`
+`$ alma-sbom --file-format cyclonedx-json build --build-id 4372`

-### Creating an SBOM of a package in XML format
+### Creating an SBOM of a package in other formats

 You can get SBOM of a Package using __package__ subcommand.